Aura-Subhadeep/javascript-playground/README.md

-# Firebase_app
+# Web firebase projects :
- A simple app using firebase platform
+A repo that showcases different web projects that are powered by Firebase.